paul-macfarlane/picksleagues-web/backlog/tasks/task-001 - Delete-Account.md

 ## Description

-As a user I can delete my account.
-I am warned of the consequences before committing the action.
+As a user, I can delete my account through the UI.
+The UI will call the API to perform the deletion and handle any client-side validation and feedback.

-When an account is deleted, all personally identifiable information is removed, as well as the ability to log in for that user.
-All historical data in picks leagues like standings records and picks are retained, but anonymized.
-Users in leagues with > 1 person and where they are the only commissioner must designate commissioners before deleting the account.
-Leagues where the user is the only member will be deleted.

 ## Acceptance Criteria

-- [ ] User is warned before deleting their account
+- [ ] UI presents a confirmation dialog before deleting
-- [ ] Deleting account removes all personally identifiable information
+- [ ] UI calls the delete account API endpoint upon confirmation
-- [ ] Deleting account prevents user from logging in
+- [ ] On successful deletion
-- [ ] Historical data in picks leagues is retained and anonymized
+- [ ] the user is logged out and redirected
+- [ ] UI displays an error message if the API call fails
+- [ ] If the user is the sole commissioner of a league with other members
-- [ ] Users in leagues with > 1 person and who are the only commissioner must designate a new commissioner before deleting their account
+- [ ] the UI prompts them to designate a new commissioner before deletion is allowed
-- [ ] Leagues where the user is the only member are deleted when the user deletes their account